A study of interacting scalar field model from the perspective of the dynamical systems theory: Acknowledgments

 \section{Acknowledgments}

-G. Mandal is grateful to UGC, Govt. of India for providing research fellowship with Award letter No.F.82-1/2018(SA-III) for Ph.D.
-S. Chakraborty is grateful to CSIR, Govt. of India for giving Junior Research Fellowship (CSIR Award No: 09/096(1009)/2020-EMR-I) for the Ph.D work.
-S. Mishra is grateful to CSIR, Govt. of India for giving Senior Research Fellowship (CSIR Award No: 09/096 (0890)/2017-EMR-I) for the Ph.D work.
+The author G. Mandal is supported by UGC, Govt. of India through Senior Research Fellowship [Award Letter No. F.82- 1/2018(SA-III)] for Ph.D.
+S. Chakraborty is grateful to CSIR, Govt. of India for giving Senior Research Fellowship (CSIR Award No: 09/096(1009)/2020-EMR-I) for the Ph.D work.
 We would like to express our deep gratitude to Professor Subenoy Chakraborty for his enthusiastic encouragement and useful critiques to write this manuscript.
+We thank the annonymous Reviewers for their careful reading of our manuscript and their many insightful comments.